eneiascs/dsm-experiments-evaluation/README.md

 # Method #

 To address the aforementioned research questions, we selected three previously published experiments.
-For each experiment, were performed two replications: using our tool and using the scripts provided by the authors.
+For each experiment, were performed two replications: one using our tool and another using the scripts provided by the authors.
 Then, we compared the results obtained with and without our tool to assure that not only the tool can generate execution an analysis scripts, but also that these scripts can produce sound results.
 With sound results we mean execution results that lead to the same conclusions as the original results.

 All the experiments were run on Google Cloud Platform on a virtual machine type n1-standard-4 running Ubuntu 16.10.
 The machine has 4 vCPUs and 15 GB RAM.
 To keep the execution environment as similar as possible, both replications were run inside the same Docker container and running in the same virtual machine.